Looting suspect arrested after liquor bottles recovered at his home, San Bernardino police say

 Santa Monica looting suspect arrested after police find 'thousands of dollars' worth' of stolen merchandise

-A police photo of the recovered alcohol shows bottles of Jagermeister digestif, Jim Beam bourbon whisky and Canadian Mist whisky.
+A police photo of the recovered alcohol shows at least 10 bottles of Jagermeister digestif, Jim Beam bourbon whisky and Canadian Mist whisky.